Lev Chernyi: Return to Moscow

 After the February Revolution, Chernyi returned to Moscow, where he joined the Moscow Federation of Anarchist Groups, serving as the organisation's secretary.
 Although the Federation largely opposed illegalist and expropriative activities, Chernyi himself advocated for the organization to seize private homes.
 Following the outbreak of the Russian Civil War, Chernyi helped organise the Black Guards, the armed wing of the Moscow Federation of Anarchist Groups.
 On 5 March 1918, the second issue of Anarkhiia after the October Revolution, Chernyi published an article in which he denounced the new Russian Soviet Republic and declared it to be as much of a threat as the old regime.
 In subsequent issues of the paper, Chernyi outlined proposals for the decentralisation of industry and the abolition of hierarchical power.

-By the summer of 1918, political repression against the anarchist movement drove many of Moscow's anarchists underground.
-In 1918, Chernyi himself facilitated the creation of an underground group of the Federation; and in 1919, he joined the Underground Anarchists, founded by Kazimir Kovalevich and Pyotr Sobalev.
+By the summer of 1918, political repression against the anarchist movement drove many of Moscow's anarchists underground; Chernyi himself facilitated the creation of an underground group of the Federation.
+Chernyi appeared to the Ukrainian anarchist Nestor Makhno, who visited Moscow in June 1918, to have been collaborating with the Soviet regime.
+In 1919, he joined the Underground Anarchists, founded by Kazimir Kovalevich and Pyotr Sobalev.
 On 25 September 1919, the Underground Anarchists carried out a bombing of a Russian Communist Party meeting, killing 12 functionaries and wounding 55 others, including Nikolai Bukharin, Yemelyan Yaroslavsky and Yuri Steklov.
 The bombing ultimately resulted in the intensification of political repression against the anarchists.
 Chernyi himself was not directly involved in the bombing.